Talking Therapy and More

 Salon : Heather says in the blog I Like To Watch:

-“…the acting on this show is so incredible that it’s hard to remember that there’s any acting going on at all.”
+…the acting on this show is so incredible that it’s hard to remember that there’s any acting going on at all.

-She also (astutely, IMHO) observes that
+She also (astutely, I think) observes that

-“…In Treatment’s ambivalent take on therapy is a big part of what makes the series so engrossing.
+In Treatment’s ambivalent take on therapy is a big part of what makes the series so engrossing.
 Even as the show’s writers capture the narrow, un-self-aware perspectives of each character and celebrate the work of therapy, they also underscore therapy’s shortcomings.
-The “healthy professional boundaries” of therapy are often exposed as unrealistic, demanding superhuman acts of self-restraint by Paul or any other therapist…”
+The “healthy professional boundaries” of therapy are often exposed as unrealistic, demanding superhuman acts of self-restraint by Paul or any other therapist…

 Vulture, Devouring Culture : this blog over at New York Magazine has a running short feature on the show.
 “What’s the Meta, Paul?”
 Heh heh.